travi/dotfiles/README.md

 The following environments are the ones that this configuration has been tested in by me, in order from most often to least often used.

-* Terminal.app on macOS (Sierra is my primary)
+* Terminal.app on macOS (High Sierra is my primary)
+* SSH sessions into Ubuntu
 * GitBash on Windows
-* SSH sessions into Ubuntu

 ## Verification